Ryannn06/DIGITAL-THESIS-ARCHIVE-DJANGO-PROJECT/README.md

 # THESIS-ARCHIVE-DJANGO-PROJECT
-A Digital Thesis Archive for Technological University of The Philippines Cavite
+A Digital Thesis Archive for Technological University of The Philippines- Cavite created using Django Framework.